nuitrcs/rworkshops/README.md

 [She Giggles, He Gallops](https://pudding.cool/2017/08/screen-direction/) by Julia Silge, et al., is an example of text analysis and data visualization.

 [Movie Lead Gender and Box Office](https://github.com/minimaxir/movie-gender/blob/master/movie_gender.ipynb) by Max Woolf

+[Animated Maps in R with SF and gganimate](https://www.blog.cultureofinsight.com/2017/09/animated-choropleth-maps-in-r) from Culture of Insight